DomiKamu/OhmerPrems/doc/KlokSpid_MkII-Specs.md

 ![](images/KlokSpid_MkII_Manual_images/DAW_Sync_Step_4.png)

-- From _home_ menu, you'll can notice the blue **PPQN** icon (at bottom-left of the touchscreen), who indicates the external clock mode is PPQN.
+- From _home_ menu, you'll can notice the blue **PPQN** icon (at bottom-left of the touchscreen), who indicates the external clock mode is using PPQN factor greater than 1.